jasonbot/weblog/content/weblog/an-ipod-6g-revival.md

 and -- "USB Forwarding is Not Supported in the Flatpak version of Boxes."

-So I uninstall the Flatpak and migrate my disk images from `~/.var/app/org.Gnome.Boxes` to somewheere less Flatpak-specific and install the dnf version of Gnome Boxes.
+So I uninstall the Flatpak and migrate my disk images from `~/.var/app/org.Gnome.Boxes` to somewhere less Flatpak-specific and install the dnf version of Gnome Boxes.
 I migrate the machine over, set up forwarding, everything seems to be working.